Text to Speech Button

 5. Local hospitals and birth centers: Many hospitals and birth centers offer childbirth education classes, tours of the facilities, and other resources for expectant parents.
 These resources can help you to feel more comfortable and prepared for your pregnancy, labor, and delivery experience.
 Some hospitals and birth centers even offer postpartum education and breastfeeding classes.

 6. Other women and parents: This is the traditional way that people have learned about and prepared for birth for centuries.
 Those who have birthed babies, observed the birthing of babies, facilitated the process of birthing babies, raised babies, etc., have a wealth of information that they can offer to expectant parents.
-It is important to understand, however, that most of these sources are opinion-based.
-When listening to the stories and experiences of others who may have emotional involvement in their reports, simply look to the information that is shared with curiosity for what it shows about the vast range of experiences that people can have around this subject since your birth story will be unique to you.
+It is important to understand, however, that most of these sources are opinion-based and not everything that others share will be applicable to you and your unique situation.
+When listening to the stories and experiences of others (who may have emotional involvement in their reports), simply look to the information that is shared with curiosity for what it shows about the vast range of experiences that people can have around this subject, and do your own research on the things that you find useful and may want to implement in your Birth Plan.

 1. Ask Your Healthcare Provider: Your healthcare provider, whether you are primarily working with an obstetrician, a midwife, or a family doctor, is a great resource for finding birth classes and other support professionals in your area.
 These individuals may have a list of recommended childbirth classes or contact information for suggested doulas that they have worked with in the past.
 And they may also be able to provide you with information about local hospitals and/or birth centers.